grigorzotov/Puzzle_AStar/README.md

 # Puzzle_AStar
-Sliding Blocks Puzzle Solver, using A* algoritym
+Sliding Blocks Puzzle Solver, using A* algoritym.